• Skip to primary navigation

 Icing

-Top them with the sweet vanilla glaze, and you have a delicious classic fall cookie that everyone will love.
+Top this pumpkin cookie recipe with the sweet vanilla glaze that I’ve included in the recipe card, and you have a delicious classic fall cookie that everyone will love.

 Soft Old-Fashioned Pumpkin Cookies without icing on a cooling rack and a pumpkin in the background